plone/training/mastering-plone/ide.rst

 .. note::

-    Some Editors/IDE's have to be extend to be fully featured.
+    Some editors and IDEs have to be extended to be fully featured.
 Here are some packages we recommend when using Sublime Text 3:

     * BracketHighlighter
     * GitGutter